ZoranStojsavljevic/BeagleBoard-Workshop-Examples/README.md

 NOTE: the programming i2c used for flash is i2c-1, i2c used on the MikroBUS is i2c-2.

-Please, do note that this is the test/experimental manifest, which used ONLY ONE SPI-ETH-CLICK manifest programmed in it!
+Please, do note that this is the test/experimental manifest, which used ONLY single ETH-CLICK manifest programmed in it!

 The content of the flash after programming: